 Go For a Bike Ride

-Seriously it’s an amazing paved road that is great for cyclists.
-During the summer Banff runs an awesome “Bike to Beer” Trail.
-Ride the 58 km on the Bow Valley Parkway any day this summer, between Banff and the Summer Gondola in Lake Louise via the Bow Valley Parkway!
-Once finished show your Strava or Garmin activity to the staff at Banded Peak Base Camp for a free beer and Parkway to Pint t-shirt.
+Seriously, it’s an amazing paved road that is great for cyclists.
+During the summer, Banff runs an awesome “Parkway to Pint” Trail.
+This is where you can ride the 58 km on the Bow Valley Parkway any day this summer, between Banff and the Summer Gondola in Lake Louise via the Bow Valley Parkway!
+Once finished, show your Strava or Garmin activity to the staff at Banded Peak Base Camp for a free beer and Parkway to Pint water bottle.

-If all of that sounds too much hop on the Legacy Trail (multi use trail connecting Canmore to Banff) and ride to Canmore for some beers at the Grizzly Paw Brewery.
+If all of that sounds too much, hop on the Legacy Trail (multi-use trail connecting Canmore to Banff) and ride to Canmore for some beers at the Grizzly Paw Brewery.
 Or just rent some simple cruisers or an e-bike and enjoy the scenery around Banff town, like Bow Falls or Vermilion Lakes.

-If you want to mountain bike in Banff there are a few okay mountain bike trails, Look up Star Wars and Top Notch on Trailforks for an idea of what they are like.
-Though if you are a decent mountain biker I would suggest heading to the Canmore Nordic Center for a much better trail network.
-If you don’t have your own bike with you, you can rent one at Banff Cycle on Bear Street.
+If you want to mountain bike in Banff, there are a few okay mountain bike trails; look up Star Wars and Top Notch on Trailforks for an idea of what they are like.
+Though if you are an intermediate or above mountain biker, I would suggest heading to the Canmore Nordic Center for a much better trail network.

-Banff Farmer’s Market
+Banff Farmers’ Market

 Enjoy a Gondola Experience

+There are multiple Banff gondolas to enjoy in the summertime.
+There is the Lake Louise Gondola, which provides stunning views over Lake Louise and Victoria Glacier.
 Then you have the Banff Gondola, which is easily the most popular gondola and one of the top things to do in Banff.
 Crowds here are high in the summer, but there are plenty of facilities on top of Sulphur Mountain.
-Included an incredible boardwalk you can walk around and soak up the views out towards Cascade Mountain and down to the Town of Banff.
+Including an incredible boardwalk you can walk around and soak up the views out toward Cascade Mountain and down to the Town of Banff.

 Have a Meal With a View

-A few of our favorites are the Sky Bistro (reservations needed and books up well in advance), Whitehorn Bistro, and the Cliffhouse Bistro.
+There are plenty of restaurants in Banff with a view, and for a special day or night out we recommend trying one while you’re on your vacation.
+A few of our favorites are the Sky Bistro at the Banff Gondola (reservations needed as it books up well in advance) and the Whitehorn Bistro at Lake Louise.
 We break down all the best restaurants in Banff with a view here.

 Hike Healy Pass